-The objects of property referred to in the first paragraph may be seized if it is reasonable to assume that the offence referred to in Section 2 of Chapter 49 of the Penal Code or in Section 57 of this Act has been committed.
+The objects of property referred to in subsection (1) may be seized if it is reasonable to assume that the offence referred to in section 2 of Chapter 49 of the Penal Code or in section 57 of this Act has been committed.
 In such case, the provisions on seizure in the Coercive Criminal Investigation Means Act shall apply.
 (21.4.1995/717)

-Notwithstanding the provisions of the first paragraph, the court may order, on request, if there are special reasons for this, that the holders of objects referred to in the first paragraph shall be able to dispose of the objects for the remainder of the patent term or for a part thereof, against reasonable compensation and on reasonable conditions.
+Notwithstanding the provisions of subsection (1), the court may order, on request, if there are special reasons for this, that the holders of objects referred to in subsection (1) shall be able to dispose of the objects for the remainder of the patent term or for a part thereof, against reasonable compensation and on reasonable conditions.

-Where any person commercially exploits an invention which is the subject of a patent application after the application documents have been made available under Section 22, the provisions on patent infringement shall apply mutatis mutandis, if the application results in a patent.
-However, until a patent has been granted under Section 20, protection shall extend only to the subject matter disclosed both in the claims as worded when the application became available to the public and in the claims according to the patent.
-There shall be no liability to punishment, and damages arising from exploitation prior to the granting of the patent may be assessed only on the basis of the second paragraph of Section 58.
+Section 60 (21.3.1997/243) Where any person commercially exploits an invention which is the subject of a patent application after the application documents have been made available under section 22, the provisions on patent infringement shall apply mutatis mutandis, if the application results in a patent.
+However, until a patent has been granted under section 20, protection shall extend only to the subject matter disclosed both in the claims as worded when the application became available to the public and in the claims according to the patent.
+There shall be no liability to punishment, and damages arising from exploitation prior to the granting of the patent may be assessed only on the basis of section 58 (2).